jeffotoni/quick/CONTRIBUTING.md

 🧪 Write unit tests using QTest
 ✍️ Improve documentation

-💡 It doesn't matter how big your contribution is.
-The important thing is to contribute.
+**💡 It doesn't matter how big your contribution is.
+The important thing is to contribute.**

-## 🧪 What is mandatory in the code? ✅ Always unit tests, check the examples in Quick
+## 🧪 What is mandatory in the code?
+✅ Always unit tests, check the examples in Quick
 ✅ Test coverage if possible 100% of what is being proposed ✅ Objective and direct comments about what the function does ✅ Clean, idiomatic code, and following good Go practices

 ## 💚 Support the project

-If you want to thank or support Quick, here are some simple ways to do so:
+**If you want to thank or support Quick, here are some simple ways to do so:**
-• ⭐ Give a star to the repository here on [GitHub](https://github.com/jeffotoni/quick)
+• ⭐ Give a star to the repository here on [GitHub Quick](https://github.com/jeffotoni/quick)
 • 📢 Share the project on your social networks
 • ✍️ Write a post or tutorial on [Dev.to](https://dev.to) or on your personal blog
 • ☕ Support with a cup of coffee: [patreon.com/go_quick](https://patreon.com/go_quick)